 The Group has signed agreements with various suppliers and contractors related to the new manufacturing facility in Luxembourg.
-Future minimum amounts payable under these agreements as at March 31, 2018 amounted to \$28,331 all of which is denominated in Euro.
-Most of these amounts are due between one and five years.
+Future minimum amounts payable under these agreements as at June 30, 2018 amounted to \$26,476 of which an amount of \$62 is due within one year and the balance is due between one and five years.
+The full amount of the total future amounts payable is denominated in Euro.